Robotics | Autonomous Systems |Artificial Intelligence | STEM Education | Fault Diagnosis

-Before pursuing my Ph.D. in Computer Science, my research interests were primarily centered on fault detection and diagnosis in dynamic systems.
-During my bachelor's degree in Control and Automation Engineering, I developed a method to enhance state-of-health classification performance based on experimental data from a tribological system.
+Before pursuing my Ph.D. in Computer Science, my research interests were primarily focused on fault detection and diagnosis in dynamic systems.
+During my bachelor's degree in Control and Automation Engineering, I developed a method to enhance state-of-health classification performance using experimental data from a tribological system.
 This research was conducted in collaboration with the Department of Dynamics and Control at the University of Duisburg-Essen.

-As a research intern at the German Aerospace Center during my master's degree, my primary contribution was a comparative analysis of different Inertial Measurement Unit (IMU) sensor fault detection and diagnosis (FDD) approaches.
-These methods were intended for use in the Elektra 2, a solar-powered autonomous aircraft designed for long-distance and high-altitude missions.
+As a research intern at the German Aerospace Center during my master's studies, my main contribution was a comparative analysis of various fault detection and diagnosis (FDD) approaches for Inertial Measurement Unit (IMU) sensors.
+These methods were designed for the Elektra 2, a solar-powered autonomous aircraft intended for long-distance, high-altitude missions.

-At Florida International University, I am currently working with various marine robotic platforms and designing solutions for a wide range of environmental monitoring applications, including robot localization, computer vision for underwater robots, water quality anomaly detection, and online mapping in unknown environments.
+At Florida International University, I am working with marine robotic platforms, designing solutions for environmental monitoring applications.
+This includes autonomous robotic information gathering systems and learning-based approaches for water quality anomaly detection.

 (For the complete list of publications, click here)

-Approximately 60% of the global population resides within 100 kilometers of coastal or estuarine environments.
+Approximately 40% of the global population resides within 100 kilometers of coastal or estuarine environments.
 As population density and economic activities in these regions increase, so do the stressors on coastal ecosystems.
 Consequently, there has been growing attention on the application of intelligent autonomous systems (IAS), including autonomous underwater vehicles (AUVs) and autonomous surface vehicles (ASVs), for the continuous monitoring of aquatic environments.
-These platforms have facilitated a range of research activities, including the study of physical phenomena such as temperature fluctuations, salinity levels, and harmful algae blooms, as well as the inspection and maintenance of offshore infrastructure, and environmental monitoring and restoration efforts.

-The primary objectives of this proposal are to address the theoretical and technical challenges associated with creating a comprehensive framework for autonomous sampling, navigation, and human-robot collaboration in dynamic marine environments.
+My current research directions aim to address the theoretical and technical challenges with creating a comprehensive framework for autonomous sampling, navigation, and human-robot collaboration in dynamic marine environments.

 To achieve these objectives, we propose a research agenda that will be focused on the following research topics: